Top 50 Tax Questions

 Q25.
 Can I claim mortgage payments against Rental Income?

 Yes but only for the interest part of your mortgage payments.
-For residential properties you can only claim 80% of the mortgage interest for 2017 (75% for previous years)( 85% for 2018).
-For commercial properties you can claim 100%.
 Residential properties must be registered with the PRTB to claim mortgage interest tax relief.

 Q26.
 Are holiday homes residential properties or commercial properties for tax purposes?

-The Revenue treat holiday homes as residential homes and the 80% mortgage interest restriction applies to them.
+The Revenue treat holiday homes as residential homes.

 Q27.
 If I sell a property at a loss can I claim the loss against my rental income?